paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-029-deepwater-ports.md

 **(h) Term of license** A license issued under this chapter remains in effect unless suspended or revoked by the Secretary or until surrendered by the licensee.

-**(i) Liquefied natural gas facilities** To promote the security of the United States, the Secretary shall give top priority to the processing of a license under this chapter for liquefied natural gas facilities that will be supplied with liquefied natural gas by United States flag vessels.
+**(i) Liquefied natural gas facilities** To promote the security of the United States, the Secretary shall give top priority to the processing of a license under this chapter for liquefied natural gas facilities that will be supplied with or that will supply liquefied natural gas by United States flag vessels.

 ### Statutory Notes